boots-edu/textbook/source/text/10-webz-advanced/events.md

 * event2.next(4) called in the child would print 5 from the parent.
 * Event2.error(new Error(“Bad stuff”)) would print the error object as an error from the parent.

-> Note: This second parameter is optional if you don’t want error notifications.
+> Note: This second parameter is optional if you don't want error notifications.

 Let's apply this to our LineCommentComponent from the previous section.
 First we need to define it: